chingu-voyages/v46-tier1-team-01/README.md

 ![](./Recipe-Hub-screenshot.png)

 This is the repository of [Chingu](https://www.chingu.io/) Voyage 46 Tier 1 Team 1 and Recipe Hub, the team's project for the Chingu Voyage.
-Built in HTML, CSS and vanilla JavaScript, Recipe Hub allows users to search for recipes.
+Built in HTML, CSS and vanilla JavaScript, Recipe Hub allows users to search for recipes by entering an ingredient.

 Live Site: [Recipe Hub](https://chingu-voyages.github.io/v46-tier1-team-01/Food-Recipe/)